~ PROBABLY THE MOST FUN YOU CAN HAVE ON A BOAT…WITH 20 PEOPLE ~

 ATTENTION (Please): Your steerer’s command to get into attention position.
 Typically it will be Canadian race management companies that say “please,” such as GWN—our polite neighbors to the north.

 GO!
 (HORN or GUN sound): Your steerer’s command to begin the race –take off on your start sequence.

 From I-395, Virginia/Maryland: Take I-395 North toward Washington, D.C., cross the 14th Street bridge.
 Take the exit to Maine Avenue and keep to the right which puts you on 9th Street, SW.
 At the traffic light, go straight through the intersection to Water Street, SW and then turn left.
-We are at 6th and Water Street, just to the right of the Cantina Marina.

 From New York Avenue, 7th Street NW, the National Mall: Follow New York Avenue into Washington, D.C., follow signs toward Massachusetts Avenue.
 Before reaching Massachusetts Ave., turn left onto 7th Street, NW and take 7th Street south across the Mall.
 7th Street ends at Water Street, SW.
 Turn left on Water Street.
-We are located just to the right of the Cantina Marina.

 Parking Information During Practice Hours

 Street parking is available on Water Street & Maine Avenue with 2-hour meters now enforced from 7am-midnight, Mon-Sat.
 Sunday Parking is free.
 You can park for free for two hours on the adjacent 4th street and 6th street, as well as further along Maine Avenue toward the Waterfront metro station.
 These parking areas are within 200-300 meters from The Marina.
 See the map below for parking.